beck1888/Becks-Website/README.md

 - Respect the privacy of the host server and its users.

 Although I cannot make you report bugs, issues, and/ or vulnerabilities (especially leaked api keys) you find, **I kindly (and strongly) request that you share any and all of these you find with me ASAP.**

+Please refer to the License file for full details on modifying or using this code.

 **Important Notice:**